 Using SAOImage ds9

 The imaging application SAOImage ds9 is distributed with CIAO as the default imager.
-It is developed independently from CIAO but does contain some CIAO-specific features.
+Developed independently of the software, ds9 contains some CIAO-specific support.

 To introduce a few of the key features used in CIAO analysis ranging from simple (e.g. defining preferences) to complex (e.g. use of the XPA messaging system).